parklab/MSIprofiler/README.md

                         Prefix for the output files --mode MODE           The value of this parameter sets whether MSIprofiler will detect MSI focusing only on microsatellites phased with germline SNPs (phased), all microsatellites contained in the reference sets that can be detected in the input bam files (unphased), or both (both).
-  --nprocs NPROCS       Number of processes to be launched -ru RUS               MS repeats units to be considered --min_MS_length MIN_MS_LENGTH
+  --nprocs NPROCS       Number of processes to be launched -ru RUS               MS repeat units to be considered (e.g. mono, di, tri, tetra, ..).
+Specify these as integers (e.g. 1, 2, 3, 4, ..).
+  --min_MS_length MIN_MS_LENGTH
                         Minimum length of microsatellites to be considered.
                         Minimum available is 6; default is 10.